-The Moraea and Gladiolus species I grow are native to a Mediterranean-style climate (dry summer, cool wet winter).
-If you live in one of those climates, it’s pretty easy to grow these plants.
-If you don’t live in that sort of climate, you’ll need to take some special measures.
+If you live in a mediterranean-climate place like southern Spain, western Australia, or California, it’s simple to grow these bulbs.
+If you don’t live in that sort of climate, you’ll need to protect them from weather they don't expect.
 Don’t let me scare you away from trying them -- there are people who grow these plants successfully all over the world.
-Here’s what you need to know:
+Here’s what you need to know...

--When in growth, they need cool nights and sunny days.
-A tropical greenhouse will not work.
+- When in growth, they need cool nights and sunny days.
+A tropical greenhouse is too hot (especially at night) and too humid.

 Q. I am already past October.
 How late in autumn can I plant the seeds?

 In my conditions, it's risky to plant later than early December.
-The problem is that the seeds need a couple of months to germinate, and then after that they need to grow little bulbs to survive the first summer of dormancy.
+The problem is that the seeds may take a couple of months to germinate, and then after that they need to grow little bulbs to survive the first summer of dormancy.
 If you start them too late, they can't make big enough bulbs to survive.
-You might succeed if you plant later, but you risk a higher death rate of seedlings in the first summer.
+You run the risk that many of your seedlings will die in the first summer.

-I started with plastic pots, but they needed to be repotted every three years, and as I got more and more bulbs it was very time consuming to repot.
+I started with pots, but the bulbs needed to be repotted every three years, and as I got more and more bulbs it was very time consuming to repot.
 I am now moving everything into raised beds, because they need much less maintenance.
-For more about the beds, read my article here.
+For more about the beds, read my article

 Q. Should I use clay or plastic pots?